Azerbaijanis: Sports

-Sports have historically been an important part of Azerbaijani life.
-Horseback competitions were praised in the Book of Dede Korkut and by poets and writers such as Khaqani.
 Other ancient sports include wrestling, javelin throwing and fencing.
 The Soviet legacy has in modern times propelled some Azerbaijanis to become accomplished athletes at the Olympic level.
 The Azerbaijani government supports the country's athletic legacy and encourages youth participation.
-Iranian athletes have particularly excelled in weight lifting, gymnastics, shooting, javelin throwing, karate, boxing, and wrestling.
-Weight lifters, such as Iran's Hossein Reza Zadeh, world super heavyweight-lifting record holder and two-time Olympic champion in 2000 and 2004, or Hadi Saei is a former Iranian Taekwondo athlete who became the most successful Iranian athlete in Olympic history and Nizami Pashayev, who won the European heavyweight title in 2006, have excelled at the international level.
+Iranian athletes of Azerbaijani origin have particularly excelled in weight lifting, gymnastics, shooting, javelin throwing, karate, boxing, and wrestling.
+Weight lifters, such as Iran's Hossein Reza Zadeh, world super heavyweight-lifting record holder and two-time Olympic champion in 2000 and 2004, or Hadi Saei, a former Iranian.
 Ramil Guliyev, an ethnic Azerbaijani who plays for Turkey, became the first world champion in athletics in the history of Turkey.
+Athletes such as Nizami Pashayev, who won the European heavyweight title in 2006, have excelled at the international level.

 Chess is another popular pastime in the Republic of Azerbaijan.
-The country has produced many notable players, such as Teimour Radjabov, Vugar Gashimov and Shahriyar Mammadyarov, all three highly ranked internationally.
+The strongest players of Azerbaijani origin Vugar Gashimov, Shahriyar Mammadyarov and Teimour Radjabov, all three highly ranked internationally.
 Karate is also popular, where Rafael Aghayev achieved particular success, becoming a five-time world champion and eleven-time European champion.